 “This is our camp,” he said, tapping the table for emphasis.
 “And I aim to enjoy it.”

 I needed to piss something fierce, which is not a good sign when whiskey has been your only beverage.
-I made my way to half open door, and wet as I was already, stepped onto the deck to pee off the edge.
+I made my way to the half-open door, and wet as I was already, stepped onto the deck to pee off the edge.

-Lightning flashed bright against the dark sky, and the thunder hurt my ears and sent my head pounding.
+Lightning flashed brightly against the dark sky, and the thunder hurt my ears and sent my head pounding.

 I turned to see A. Lee—that lightning had been close.